nutanixworkshops/EnterprisePrivateCloud_Bootcamp/index.rst

 - Introductions
 - Nutanix Presentation
-- Nutanix Configuration Labs
-- Deploying and Managing Workloads Labs
+- A Day in the Life
+- Prism Ops
-- Security Compliance Labs
+- Platform Security
+- Files
+- Flow

 Introductions
 +++++++++++++